tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 // (...)
 ```

-The last functionality is executing programs from */bin*
+The last functionality - executing programs from */bin*

 The algorithm will be: